metriculous-ml/metriculous/README.md

 dependencies.
 Please make sure it is installed for the required python version.
 Then install the dependencies with `poetry install`.

 ### Makefile
 A Makefile is used to automate common development workflows.
 Type `make` or `make help` to see a list of available commands.
-Before commiting changes it is recommended to run `make format check test`.
+Before committing changes it is recommended to run `make format check test`.